arangodb/spring-data-demo/README.md

 oldLannisters.forEach(System.out::println);
 ```

 One additional special handling for collection bind parameter is that we do not have to pass the collection name as a `String` to our method.
 We can pass the type - `Character.class` - to our method.
 Spring Data ArangoDB will then determine the collection name.
-This is very convenient if you used an alternative collection name within the annotations `@Document` or `@Edge`.
+This is very convenient if you have used an alternative collection name within the annotations `@Document` or `@Edge`.

 The console output should be: